Code-Trees/Code-Trees/README.md

 ### Hola , 👋

 I'm Pruthiraj Jayasingh, a passionate self-taught Ml/AI engineer  from India.
-My passion for software lies with dreaming up ideas and making them come true with Artificial Intelligence.
+My passion for Ml/AI  lies with dreaming up ideas and making them come true with R&D.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.